random-applications/Source-Variability-Data/README.md

 ##### Calling "help"

-If ```help``` is enterred into the user input entry, the program will enter the help method.
+If ```help``` is entered into the user input entry, the program will enter the help method.
 See the example below:

 ```
 Enter VgosDB session code(s):